 - Extension Compatible?:

 Oil Separators from J&L Oil Separator Co. are one of the best ways to extend the life of your engine and reduce repair costs.
-Our kits come with everything you need for a quick and easy installation without the hassle.
+Our oil separators come with everything you need for a quick and easy installation without the hassle.

 We make the #1 rated oil catch can in the world!
 See below for what Ford Trucks this products fits.